assaabloy-ppi/salt-channel/files/spec-salt-channel-v2-draft4.md

     There is not special reason to have 2, or 4-byte alignment of fields in this protocol.
 Compactness is preferred.

-* Notation.
-Use style: "M1/Header".
+* Notation: use style: "M1/Header".

+* TODO: include example session in appendix.
+Generate from code.
+  HandshakeExampleData.java (v1 spec) is missing, create new class for v2 example output.
+Use same example key pairs.

 Protocol design